NIC0NIC0NI/json/README.md

 It does check the syntax and will return error if it finds something wrong.
 But the error object contains nonthing but an error message, and the message is not so comprehensible.

 ### More Generic
 `std::collcetion::HashMap<String, JSON>` is used to represent key-value pairs without preserving the order.
-It should work by replacing the definition of `json_object::JSONObject` with an ordered map.
+Replacing the definition of `json_object::JSONObject` with an ordered map will fix this.

+On the other hand, a number value of JSON is represented by either `i64`, `u64` or `f64`.
+If encountering a big integer that overflows with `u64`, it will be represented by `f64`, with precision loss.
+Replacing `number::Number` with a big integer implementation will fix this.

 Unfortunately, type adaptors are not yet implemented.

-What's more, even the data type to represent numbers and strings are not customizable.
+Even the data type representing numbers and strings are not customizable.

 ### Stable Rust
 Stable version of Rust is used, therefore even basic traits like `TryFrom` and `TryInto` are defined by myself.
 These will be removed once standard library is stabilized.